 The 10 Best Class D Amplifiers

 This wiki has been updated 20 times since it was first published in November of 2018.
 Unlike the linear and hybrid topologies of their relatives, class D amplifiers deliver punchy sound and plenty of wattage, without the significant heat dissipation and power draw.
 Aside from being light on energy use, they're generally quite easy on the wallet, and tend to be among the most compact available.
 We've ranked the best around for home entertainment and car stereo setups.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes